 In the 21st century, few choose farming as their livelihood.
 It’s hard enough for a daughter or son to take over for aging parents; it’s exponentially harder for someone without a farming background to break into the business.
 The good news is there’s a slew of resources available to help those who want to farm.

-The MiFarmLink Project is a collaborative project spearheaded by a USDA Beginning Farmer and Rancher Development Grant administered through Ottawa County.
+The MiFarmLink Project is a project that was spearheaded by a USDA Beginning Farmer and Rancher Development Grant administered collaboratively by Washtenaw County Conservation District and Ottawa County.
 The project partners listed below have made a commitment of time and resources to help address some of the factors affecting the transition of farmers out of the industry and the land to new farmers.
 If you are interested in being a part of this project, email us at firstname.lastname@example.org.

 A lifelong resident of Ottawa County, Becky grew up as a 4-H kid on a 24-acre hobby farm in Spring Lake Township before heading off to Michigan State University where she earned her Bachelor of Science in Animal Science.